intel/llvm/sycl/doc/HugeObjectFilesSupport.md

   specified targets, allowing user to create several libraries from the same set of fat object where each library is built for different set of targets.

+**TODO**: on Linux, linked shared library is always loaded and its constructors are called regardless of whether any functions from that library are actually used.
+Need to check if it works the same way on Windows.

 ### Outlining device code into a separate file

 In this mode, user will still have to invoke the compiler for linking two times,